GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/updated_lab.md

     ```
 1. Add the embedding vector column.
 <br>
-    The <code spellcheck="false">text-embedding-ada-002</code> model is configured to return 1,536 dimensions, so use that for the vector column size.
+    The <code spellcheck="false">text-embedding-3-small</code> model is configured to return 1,536 dimensions, so use that for the vector column size.

     ```sql
     ALTER TABLE cases ADD COLUMN opinions_vector vector(1536);
     ```
-1. Generate an embedding vector for the description of each listing by calling Azure OpenAI through the create_embeddings user-defined function, which is implemented by the azure_ai extension:
+1. Generate an embedding vector for the opinion of each case by calling Azure OpenAI through the create_embeddings user-defined function, which is implemented by the azure_ai extension:

     ```sql
     UPDATE cases